ttscoff/na_gem/src/README.md

 Example: `na add This feature @idea I have`

 If you run the `add` command with no arguments, you'll be asked for input on the command line.

+###### Adding notes

+Use the `--note` switch to add a note.
+If STDIN (piped) input is present when this switch is used, it will be included in the note.
+A prompt will be displayed for adding additional notes, which will be appended to any STDIN note passed.
+Press CTRL-d to end editing and save the note.
+Notes are not displayed by the `next/show` command, but exist in the TaskPaper file for reference.

 ```
 @cli(bundle exec bin/na help add)